tim-koko/website/content/en/blog/2026-strimzi-kafka-oauth-keycloak-authorization.md

 {{< csvtable "responsive" ";" >}}
 Property;Value;Description
-`strimzi.authorization.delegate.to.kafka.acl`;`true`;When the KeycloakAuthorizer denies a request, it delegates the decision to Kafka's built-in ACL system.
-This allows mixing OAuth users with TLS/ACL users on the same cluster.
-`strimzi.authorization.client.id`;`kafka-broker`;The Keycloak client used by the broker for authorization lookups.
-`strimzi.authorization.token.endpoint.uri`;`http://...`;The Keycloak token endpoint used to fetch authorization grants.
-`strimzi.authorization.grants.refresh.period.seconds`;`60`;How often the broker refreshes the grants of active sessions.
-`strimzi.authorization.reuse.grants`;`true`;Reuse cached grants for existing sessions instead of fetching new ones.
-`strimzi.authorization.grants.max.idle.time.seconds`;`300`;Idle grants are evicted from cache after this time.
-`strimzi.authorization.enable.metrics`;`true`;Enable metrics for monitoring authorization performance.
+strimzi.authorization.delegate.to.kafka.acl;true;When the KeycloakAuthorizer denies a request, it delegates the decision to Kafka's built-in ACL system.
+This allows mixing OAuth users with TLS/ACL users on the same cluster. strimzi.authorization.client.id;kafka-broker;The Keycloak client used by the broker for authorization lookups. strimzi.authorization.token.endpoint.uri;-;The Keycloak token endpoint used to fetch authorization grants. strimzi.authorization.grants.refresh.period.seconds;60;How often the broker refreshes the grants of active sessions. strimzi.authorization.reuse.grants;true;Reuse cached grants for existing sessions instead of fetching new ones. strimzi.authorization.grants.max.idle.time.seconds;300;Idle grants are evicted from cache after this time. strimzi.authorization.enable.metrics;true;Enable metrics for monitoring authorization performance.
 {{< /csvtable >}}

 ### SuperUsers